uhkniazi/Schisto_medip/README.md

 large number of exons (based on the distribution of number of exons in each gene) and correspondingly very long base pair region covered by these exons.
 We also remove genes with only one exon, as they do not fit a casette pattern.
 We create the introns by using setdiff function, create a first exon, other exons, 2k upstream and 2k downstream regions - all in the form of GRangesList objects.
 The data is saved as a list of features for use by other scripts.

+The second part of the script uses the gff imported earlier, to create reduced exons, genes, introns, 2k upstream, 2k downstream and the repeats file RepBasePerpignanSma52.gff.
+We only use the data from the full chromosomes, and the data is saved as a lFeatures object to be used by later scripts.

 # 02_features_overlaps_casette.R
 The script uses a casette feature object created earlier (create_features_from_gff.R), Pooled Medip Peaks object created earlier